cs0320-f25/typescript-csv-ydtqhd/README.md

 - Eddie Lin: `hlin82`

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
 - ChatGPT (5): Generated textual content for the test CSV files `quotes[....].csv` and `[....] double quote.csv`.
 Instructions were provided on the required column headers and the symbols to include in the main content fields.
+Chat history can be found at `./ChatHistory.md`.

 #### Total estimated time it took to complete project: approx. 8 hours
 #### Link to GitHub Repo: https://github.com/cs0320-f25/typescript-csv-ydtqhd